MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD13_LAB_MANUAL.md

 #### Scenario

 In this exercise, you will review the new **Live** page and JavaScript.
-You will write JavaScript that creates a web socket and connect the socket to the server.
+You will write JavaScript that creates a web socket and connects the socket to the server.
 Then you will handle messages received from the web socket.
 You will parse the JSON serialized messages into objects that contain new questions to display on the page.
 Finally, you will run the application, view the **Live** page and verify that it displays the questions sent by the socket server.

-#### Task 1: Review the Live page.
+#### Task 1: Review the Live page

-1. Start Visual Studio and open the **ContosoConf.sln** solution from the **Allfiles\Mod13\Labfiles\Starter\Exercise 1** folder.
+1. Start Microsoft Visual Studio, and then from the **Allfiles\Mod13\Labfiles\Starter\Exercise 1** folder, open the **ContosoConf.sln** solution.
-2. Start the application and view the **Live** page.
+2. Start the application, and then view the **Live** page.
 Ignore the error that occurs (this error happens because the JavaScript code for the page is not yet complete).

 Using this page, an attendee can type a question and click **Ask** to send it to the presenter.
 All questions asked by all attendees will appear on this page, underneath the **Ask a question** box.